The Glenapp Project Details

 The Development

-L48 are proposing to develop a 200 MW, 2hr BESS on site alongside an existing wind turbine and close to existing farm buildings and existing substation.
+Lower 48 Energy are proposing to develop a 200 MW, 2hr BESS on site alongside an existing wind turbine and close to existing farm buildings and existing substation.

-The 200 MW of BESS will consist of containerized Li-ion battery packs connected together through strings of inverters and transformers.
+The 200 MW of BESS will consist of containerised Li-ion battery packs connected together through strings of inverters and transformers.
 All the transformer connections will be combined in a customer substation and fed to a grid transformer which will be interfaced to the SSE Transmission network.

 The development would also involve improving the existing access track to the site, laying of services and drainage infrastructure within the Battery compound.